CylonicRaider/Instant/README.md

 ### Manifests

-Each dependency is defined by a file located at `deps/<NAME>/MANIFEST`, where `<NAME>` is a codename for the dependency.
-The name must match the regular expression `[a-zA-Z0-9-]+`.
-The manifest itself is a shell script fragment that contains variable definitions, with the additional constraint that each variable must be defined on an individual line, may not span multiple lines, and the lines may not contain extraneous whitespace.
+Each dependency is defined by a file located at `deps/<NAME>/MANIFEST`, where `<NAME>` is a codename for the dependency, which must match the regular expression `[a-zA-Z0-9-]+`.
+The manifest itself is a shell script fragment that contains variable definitions, with the additional constraints that each variable must be defined on an individual line, may not span multiple lines, and the lines may not contain extraneous whitespace.